Tarana (Madhya Pradesh): Demographics

-Population of Children with age of 0-6 is 3298 which is 13.24% of total population of Tarana (NP).
-In Tarana Nagar Panchayat, Female Sex Ratio is of 942 against state average of 931.
-Moreover Child Sex Ratio in Tarana is around 916 compared to Madhya Pradesh state average of 918.
-Literacy rate of Tarana city is 80.22% higher than state average of 69.32%.
-In Tarana, Male literacy is around 89.07% while female literacy rate is 70.86%.
+The population of children aged 0-6 is 3298 which is 13.24% of total population of Tarana (NP).
+In Tarana Nagar Panchayat, the female sex ratio is 942 against state average of 931.
+Moreover, the child sex ratio in Tarana is around 916 compared to Madhya Pradesh state average of 918.
+The literacy rate of Tarana city is 80.22% higher than the state average of 69.32%.
+In Tarana, male literacy is around 89.07% while the female literacy rate is 70.86%.

 Climate

 Tarana experiences typical climate conditions of the interior Indian subcontinent.
 The summer months (April–June) are harsh with temperatures reaching up to 45 °C. In addition, hot winds (called loo) may blow in the afternoons, worsening the heat.
 The winter months (Nov.–Feb.) are pleasant and cool with daytime temperatures typically 20 °C. The monsoon typically arrives in late June and the months of June till September receive moderate to heavy rainfall.
 There are periods of rainfall followed by long periods of bright sunshine and high humidity.
 The month of October generally is very warm and with high humidity.